Jishdk/machinelearningproject_2024/README.md

 Running the Project

-Start with 1_data_exploration.ipynb to understand the dataset Run 2_data_preprocessing.ipynb to prepare data for modeling Execute 3_model_development.ipynb to train and evaluate models
+Start with data_exploration.ipynb to understand the dataset Run data_preprocessing.ipynb to prepare data for modeling Execute model_development.ipynb to train and evaluate models

-Notebooks Description
+### Notebooks Description

 1. Data Exploration

 Initial data analysis